Professional Skills Course

 • BARBRI Altior Professional Skills Course (formerly Professional Skills Course Kaplan Altior)

-• …and several others, all listed on the SRA website
+• … and several others, all listed on the SRA website

 Some training contract providers offer the Professional Skills Course directly for their trainees, in which case candidates would not need to go through an external PSC UK provider such as the BPP PSC or the University of Law PSC.

-OSCEsmart Superexam Platform for SQE Candidates
+SUPERexam Platform for SQE Candidates

 The Professional Skills Course means only a requirement under the traditional route to qualification and only for certain candidates during the transition period offered by the SRA.
 For candidates who will instead pursue the SQE route to qualification, we offer training and SQE2 prep services through our dedicated Superexam training platform.